top of page

 1956 DS19 No 2793

-This is the story of my restoration project, a 1956 DS19 Swedish barn find.
+The story of one of the oldest surviving DS19, a 1956 Swedish barn find.

 DSC05094.jpeg